VladimirTaytor/HamiltWay/README.md

 # HamiltWay
-This programm search Hamiltonian cycle in an undirected graph.
+This program search Hamiltonian cycle in an undirected graph.